griffenliu/phaser3/worklog.md

 The new Signals class uses a Map internally and spread arguments to avoid array slicing all over the place.
 One issue is that Maps are always iterated in the order in which entries are added.
 So in order to support Signal priority we may have to re-order the Map each time.
 I'm not sure how many people ever use Signal priority though (I've never used it once in all these years), so am tempted to remove it.

 Added in a new SignalGroup.
 A class can now create a SignalGroup and assign all of its Signals to it.
 You can then listen to the SignalGroup itself and any signals in the Group that are dispatched get sent to your handler, without needing to set-up each on specifically.

+Thinking about a new 'events' property for base classes.
+Maybe a custom type of Signal interface that you could listen to:

+`aliens.events.addEventListener('DEATH', this.deathHandler);` or
+`aliens.events.add('DEATH', this.deathHandler);` or
+`aliens.events.listen('DEATH', this.deathHandler);`

+and then:

+`aliens.dispatch('DEATH', ...arguments);`

+Internally the string could be a Map key.
+The benefit of this approach is that we only need one internal class object.
+The downside is the iteration through the key handlers.